What's New:

 Fabrics Available Natural fibers (linen, cotton, wool, silk), acetate, and rayon (artificial silk).
 Most daywear was medium- to lightweight, in crepes, georgette, knits and light suitings.
 Evening meant silk, in both sheer chiffon and opaque fabrics.

 Popular Colors and Prints For day, neutral grays, browns, and blues were common, but pastels and more lively colors were worn.
-Nightwear was a rainbow of color; prints were common, but usually in small checks or figures, or a floral pattern.
+Night wear was a rainbow of color for a young flapper of the day; prints were common, but usually in small checks or figures, or a floral pattern.

 Trims and Detailing Daytime saw little trim, but nightwear overflowed with beading, furs, feathers, flowers, and lace.
-Both American Indian and Egyptian motifs were the rage, while the Art Deco movement stylized every type of design with its sleek, modern, geometric lines.
+Worldly ethnic motifs were the rage, while the Art Deco movement stylized every type of design with its sleek, modern, geometric lines.

 Hemlines Day and Night The hemline rose from the end of the teens to reach the knee in 1925, and remained hovering near that position until the stock market crash of 1929, when they too fell to mid-calf and lower.
 Hemlines were approximately the same for day or night.